 Britain’s house price hotspots that are bucking the market cooldown revealed

-Some locations highlighted in the research released by Halifax have rural surroundings and incorporate areas of outstanding natural beauty.
+Some locations highlighted in the Halifax research have rural surroundings and incorporate areas of outstanding natural beauty

 House prices in some parts of Britain have continued to rise strongly over the past year despite the wider housing market cooldown, according to a major bank.